 One of your top priorities when traveling with your family should be safety, and safety becomes an even bigger concern when you plan on leaving the United States to go to another country.

-Here are the top five tips for traveling internationally safely with your family:
+Here are the Tips for traveling Internationally Safely with your family

 Never go on a trip without first telling someone when you are living and when you expect to be back.
 Even better yet, give someone your itinerary so they will see where you will be on which days.
 Examples of you can give your itinerary to include a neighbor, a close friend, or a relative.
 You can also send them quick e-mails or post updates to social media regularly as well.